noynaert/act102handouts/01_Structure_and_Servers/01B_Servers.md

 ## The P: drive

 The P: drive is a drive on campus computers.
 The P: drive is only available on campus.
 There are ways to get to it from off campus, but they are harder than on campus.
 This is why I suggest doing the first couple of assignments from on campus.
 I will show you how to get to it in a couple of weeks when you will not be so overwhelmed by other things in the class.
-Also, I hope you will have developed a higher threashold for frustration by that point. :smirk:
+Also, I hope you will have developed a higher threshold for frustration by that point. :smirk:

 Your P: drive should have a directory called P:\public_html.